jsjoeio/100-days-twilio-twitter/logs.md

 Found 20 mins to work on Chrome extension.
 I wish I could take a weekend in an @airbnb to go code and finish this thing up 😂 but hey, progress everyday is better than big gaps in development!
 ### Day 37: 8/17/201
 Finally got the date picker and time picker working on my Chrome extension! 🙌🏼 The CSS will need a touch up or two but the logic works.
 Next step is constructing a URL with values!
+### Day 38: 8/18/201
+Today I worked on my chrome extension.
+The first part is done.
+The next part is to build the site that the Chrome extension links too.
+Hoping to build it with @gatsbyjs 💜